NickNaso/abi-stable-node-research/experiments/2_import_c_export_go_to_node/README.md

-# Import C code and export Go function to Node
+# Import C code and export Go function to Node.js

 In this experiment I import C code in a **Go** function that I subsequently export like C static library.
 After this first process I use the library in a native add-on.
 To run the experiment execute the following command: